top of page

 4. Visit Drogheda Museum and Craft Quarter.
 Millmount is another #sealouth passport stamp collection point for Drogheda.
 The mound here is reputed to be 3,000 years old, and Amegin, the Celtic poet is buried here, according to local folklore.
 Millmount Museum is an impressive community-run attraction, with a wealth of artefacts, including the finest collection of guild banners in Ireland, whilst the Craft Quarter is the perfect place to pick up unique, locally made gifts.

 5. The Battle of the Boyne Visitor Centre is another of the best things to do in the area, and it gives a fascinating insight into the battle between King William III and his father-in-law, King James II in 1690.
-The centre is located in the restored 18th century Oldbridge House, which is also the setting for an annual Christmas Fair; this year’s event takes place on Sunday 28th November.
+The centre is located in the restored 18th century Oldbridge House, which is also the setting for living history events and seasonal markets throughout the year.
 Why not walk or cycle from town via the Boyne Greenway, a scenic 1.9km-long riverside route.

 6. Have a fantastic time at Funtasia Themepark, where you can chose from over 15 different activities from climbing, bowling or soft play areas to all the fun of the fairground.
 There’s something for the whole family to enjoy.